-What is the best way to attract young marketing talent for a small organization?
+How to attract young marketing talent to a small business?

 I am fascinated to know what is behind your desire to attract young marketing talent to a small organisation.
 As experience, capability and talent are not always associated with ‘young,’ also the age of your potential marketing employee may not prove to have any genuine relevance to the commercial success of your small organisation.

 If you are (as it would seem) a young individual planning a start-up but lacking adequate marketing skills you could do worse than to outsource to a seasoned (not so young) marketing mentor in the short to medium term.

 Once you have established cash-flow and some commercial stability, then you can rationally take on the expense and responsibility of up-skilling a less expensive younger (and talented) marketing employee.
 I would never suggest that age and talent are connected but experience will almost always trump talent (at any age).